SynapticStrings/Orchid/README.md

 The transformation module is `Orchid.Operon.Execute`, which wraps the Executor.

 No additional middleware has been introduced yet, but it will be added later.

+## Roadmap

+- Return as Stream or PID
+- Implement Session for inte

 ## Libs